-This double degree program enables you to examine the historical development of relations among nation states and contemporary political, social and cultural issues as well as as providing you with the fundamentals of law.
+This double degree program provides you with the practical skills and knowledge required to excel in the fields of both international studies and law.
+The Bachelor of International Studies program examines the historical development of relations among nation states and analyses contemporary political, social and cultural issues such as globalisation, transnationalism and migration.

 - UAC CODE

 - PROGRAM CODE